 In science and medicine, information is constantly changing and may become out-of-date as new data emerge.
 All articles and interviews are informational only, should never be considered medical advice, and should never be acted on without review with your health care team.

 For most cancers, staging is the process of determining and characterizing how much a cancer has spread.
-Identifying the stage, or level of progress, can often be useful because it can help guide treatment and determine a person’s prognosis (outlook).
+Identifying the stage, or level of progress can often be useful because it can help guide treatment and determine a person’s prognosis (outlook).
 Most types of cancer are staged based on the size of the tumor and how far the cancer has spread.

-Chronic lymphocytic leukemia (CLL) does not typically form tumors, but rather it presents in the bone marrow, blood and lymph nodes.
+Chronic lymphocytic leukemia (CLL) does not typically form tumors, but rather it presents in the bone marrow, blood, and lymph nodes.
 In some cases, by the time it is discovered, it has also spread to other organs such as the spleen, liver, and lymph nodes.
 Because of this, the outlook for a person with CLL may depend on other information, such as all the lab test results.
 Imaging such as CT or PET scan at the time of diagnosis is most often not necessary in CLL.

 In the United States, the most commonly used clinical staging system for chronic lymphocytic leukemia (CLL) is the Rai staging system developed by Dr. Kanti Rai in 1975.
-Rai staging is based simply on blood tests and physical exam (no imaging tests).
+Rai staging is based simply on blood tests and physical exams (no imaging tests).

 The Rai system divides CLL into 5 stages: